The Aristocrats’ Guthrie Govan on the influence of Joe Satriani and Zal Cleminson

 By Steve Newton

-Earlier today I interviewed guitarist Guthrie Govan, who–while not nearly as well known as the Satrianis and Vais of the world–is equally monstrous when it comes to technical ability and musical inventiveness.
+Back in 2015 I interviewed guitarist Guthrie Govan, who–while not nearly as well known as the Satrianis and Vais of the world–is equally monstrous when it comes to technical ability and musical inventiveness.

-Just yesterday the 43-year-old picker was taking part in the G4 Experience, a “guitar camp” led by Joe Satriani, so naturally I had to ask if Satch was one of his faves.
+The day before we talked the 43-year-old picker was taking part in the G4 Experience, a “guitar camp” led by Joe Satriani, so naturally I had to ask if Satch was one of his faves.

 “Well, yeah, he’s a pivotal part of my development,” said Govan.
 “He was a hugely influential player in that period in the ’80s where suddenly he was one of the main guys who validated the idea that you could be a rock-guitar player but still know what you’re doing.